lorispuchol/override/level07/walkthrough.md

 ## Exploit

 Given that the index can't be divisible by 3. we can't require index 114.
-To store value at this position we overflap `unsigned int max`.
+To store value at this position we overlap `unsigned int max`.

 - $UINTMAX = 2^{32} - 1$